manishmeganathan/peerchat/README.md

 ## Overview
 The application was inspired by chat examples found on **libp2p**'s pubsub library, but is more evolved and fully featured version of it.
 It uses a *Kademlia DHT* from **libp2p** for peer discovery and routing and supports a more fully featured host.
-The other components of the **libp2p** such as *TLS* encryption, peer active discovery, *YAMUX* stream multiplexing and *UPnP* are integrated as well.
-The use of *UPnP* should also allow peers behind a *NAT* to be discovered.
+The other components of the **libp2p** such as *TLS* encryption, peer active discovery, *YAMUX* stream multiplexing are integrated as well.

 The application also allows users to jump between different chat rooms without having to restart the application and they can also change their usernames at any point.

-The application works for two nodes on the same network and should theoretically work for nodes on different networks as long as their respective routers have *UPnP* enabled, but I havent gotten around to testing that just yet, so no guarantees.
-Feel free to open an issue and sharing your findings if you happen to test this functionality.
+The application works for two nodes on the same network or on different networks.
+Nodes that are behind *NAT*s on private network are able to communicate with each other because the application attempts to configure the router automatically using *UPnP* and also uses *AutoRelay* (TURN) to facilitate the connection between private nodes by discovering relay nodes and connecting to them.

+Note: Communcation between nodes on different private networks works only from *v1.1.0*.

 ## Dependancies
 ### libp2p